learning-continuous-deployment/learning-continuous-deployment.github.io/_posts/2015-05-25-maven-and-mongodb.md

     docker build -t maven .
     docker run -it --name maven-script maven

-If a complete Dockerfile is inconvenient for your project you can run the maven Docker image directly:
+If a complete Dockerfile is inconvenient for your project you can run the Maven Docker image directly:

     docker run -it --rm --name maven-project -v "$PWD":/usr/src/maven-project -w /usr/src/maven-project maven:3.2-jdk-7 mvn clean install

+For our purpose it is not necessary to create a Maven Container, so we will just start the job via Jenkins and use its Maven Plugin to build the application through the pom-file.

 ###Installation